rivques/mishap-d/docs/CargoBayCAD.md

 ## What not to do!
 * During construction, ensure the center door is oriented correctly to where the servo wires go through the premade hole.
 * During wiring, don't forget to orient the pico and battery pack in a way where their wires and oriented closer to the hinges.
 This is because the door won't open all the way because of the wires, and if it does, then your wires are all broken.
-* Before flying, MAKE SURE YOU DONT MAKE THE LANDING GEAR TOO BIG.
+* Before flying, MAKE SURE YOU DON'T MAKE THE LANDING GEAR TOO BIG.
 IT CAUSED OUR DRONE TO CRASH!!!!!!

 <details>
 <summary>Graham, I don't believe you for a second.</summary>